VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/PAL/samples.md

 [!code-csharp[Main](samples.cs?range=31)]
 [!code-csharp[Main](samples.cs?range=33-34)]
 > [!NOTE]
-> Not is a requirement to sort the colors in a palette but is recomended to ensure that the black color, if is present in the palette, be the first color
+> Not is a requirement to sort the colors in a palette but is recomended to ensure that the black color, if is present in the palette, was the first color
 > (index zero).
 DIV Games Studio draw operations usually uses the first color in a palette, the black, as transparent color for sprite masks.

 ## Extract palettes from MAP and FPG files